Scaf-GRPO: Scaffolded Group Relative Policy Optimization for Enhancing LLM Reasoning: Additional Ablation Study and Analysis

-\section{Ablation on the Guidance Exemption Period}
+\subsection{{Ablation on the Guidance Exemption Period}}

-To validate the design of our guidance exemption period (Phase 1), we conduct a targeted ablation study.
-This initial phase is crucial for distinguishing between ``true-hard'' problems, which represent genuine capability gaps, and ``pseudo-hard'' problems.
-The latter often stem not from a fundamental lack of reasoning ability but from superficial errors in execution, such as failing to follow formatting requirements (e.g., enclosing the final answer in \verb|\boxed{}|).

-Applying scaffolding prematurely to these pseudo-hard cases is suboptimal.
-It fosters dependency, teaching the model to rely on external hints for problems it could have solved through autonomous exploration.
-This intervention prevents the model from correcting its own foundational errors and developing robust, independent problem-solving habits.
-Our hypothesis is that Phase 1 allows the model to overcome these basic execution issues on its own, ensuring that the scaffolding mechanism is reserved for addressing genuine reasoning challenges.

-To test this hypothesis, we compare our full Scaf-GRPO framework against a variant where scaffolding is activated from the very beginning of training (``Scaf-GRPO w/o Phase 1'').
-The performance of both methods, alongside the vanilla GRPO baseline, is presented in Table~\ref{tab:ablation_phase1} for the Qwen2.5-Math models.
+\paragraph{{Necessity of the Exemption Phase.}} {We first investigate whether an initial autonomous learning phase is necessary by comparing our full Scaf-GRPO framework against a variant where scaffolding is activated from the very beginning (``Scaf-GRPO w/o Phase 1'').
+We posit that Phase 1 is crucial for distinguishing between ``true-hard'' problems (genuine capability gaps) and ``pseudo-hard'' problems (superficial errors like formatting).
+Applying scaffolding prematurely to pseudo-hard cases fosters dependency, preventing the model from developing robust, independent problem-solving habits.}

-The results in Table~\ref{tab:ablation_phase1} confirm our hypothesis.
-While activating scaffolding from the start yields a significant improvement over the vanilla GRPO baseline, its performance is notably inferior to the complete Scaf-GRPO framework.
-This performance gap underscores the criticality of the guidance exemption period.
-By allowing the model an initial phase of unguided learning, we prevent over-reliance on hints and ensure that our scaffolding mechanism is deployed only for problems that are truly beyond the model's current reach.
-This strategic patience fosters more resilient and independent problem-solving abilities, leading to superior overall performance.
+{The results in Table~\ref{tab:ablation_phase1} confirm this hypothesis.
+While activating scaffolding from the start yields improvement over the vanilla GRPO baseline, it is notably inferior to the complete Scaf-GRPO framework.
+This performance gap underscores that allowing an initial phase of unguided learning is critical to prevent over-reliance on hints.}